-The absence of chemicals in it does make it slightly harder to light, as well as requiring a longer heat up time, however this is more than a fair trade-off for the price of having a healthy, clean, environmentally-conscious product.
+The total absence of chemicals in the coal pieces does make it more challenging to light, and will need more time to reach target cooking temperature.
+However this is more than a fair trade-off for the price of having a healthy, clean, powerful supply of fuel.

 Its composition also means that it imparts a beautiful smoky flavor on the meat without leaving any trace of chemical aftertaste.
 The perfect lumpwood charcoal.

 Got any burning questions on hardwood lump charcoal?
 Check out our list of frequently asked questions to help you make the right buying choice.

 Lump charcoal is the product of a long burning process whereby wood is burned in a low-oxygen environment.
 This purifies it and burns away any sap and water, and ultimately leaves something that’s close to carbon.
 This is lump, and is charcoal in its most natural form.
 The purists swear by it and so should you.

 Lump charcoal might not look like much.
 In fact, in its raw form it looks just like burnt wood.
 But it’s comprised of about 89% carbon, which is what makes it such a great burning agent for barbecue.